plyoung/IconFontSample/readme.md

 - Switch to Unity and generate a new TextMeshPro font asset from the generated font and start using the icons by inserting `\uEA03` or whatever code of the icon you want to show up.
 - Add the icon font to fallback fonts in TextmeshPro's settings asset.

+TextMeshPro/TextCore might complain about the ellipse and underline special characters being missing.
+You can disable the warning in the text asset's settings or use some random svg with u005F & u2026.